JeppeSS/Game-Development-Journey/Chapter-3/doc.md

     fmt.printf("Hello Aspiring Game Developer\n")
 }
 ```

-The above program is a basic example of a program that outputs a fixed message.
+Now you might think, what kind of foul magic is this?
+Do not fear my friend, we will get to the bottom of this.
+The above program is a basic example of a program that writes a fixed message to the terminal.
+For now we will ignore most parts of this program, but dont worry we will get back to this later.
+First we will try to get this program running.

 To create and run this program, follow these steps:

 - **Create a .odin File:**
     - Open a text editor (e.g., Notepad, Visual Studio Code, or any code editor of your choice).